Plans for a New Truckee Library Have Come to Life

 Efforts for the development of the new facility are gathering momentum.
 Progress over the past

-two years includes a vital partnership with Truckee Donner Recreation and Park District
+two years include a vital partnership with Truckee Donner Recreation and Park District

 providing a site at Truckee Regional Park, The Friends of the Truckee Library’s LibraryUP